 How long should practice sessions be for garden projects?

-For children aged three to six, keep practice sessions between five and fifteen minutes.
+For children aged three to six, aim for practice sessions of around ten to fifteen minutes.
 Short, focused sessions are more effective than longer ones, and you can always do multiple sessions throughout the day.

 Do I need special materials for weather science?